-Based on the location provided on the inspection report, and constant communication between PT&P engineers and turnaround co-coordinators, the location where the scaffold are to be built are pre-planned.
+Based on the location provided on the inspection report, and constant communication between PT&P engineers and turnaround co-coordinators, the location where the scaffold is to be built is pre-planned.

 The materials were purchased a few months before the turnaround.
-All the required safety trainings, drug tests, background checks were done before the turnaround date.
+All the required safety training, drug tests, background checks were done before the turnaround date.

 Out of 10 units, 4 units were down in the beginning.
 PT&P Engineers performed a quick walk down on all the spring supports of the units to see if there are any new issues since the last inspection which required immediate attention.
 This gave enough time to order the materials and necessary hardware.

 After the quick inspection, PT&P was provided with a few technicians for 2 different units, and adjustment and installation work at 2 units were done concurrently.